Balkan Jews: Hungary

 There was a similar persecution of Jews in the territory of present-day Vojvodina, which was annexed by Hungary.
 In the 1942 raid in Novi Sad, the Hungarian troops killed many Jewish and non-Jewish Serb civilians in Bačka.

 Historian Christopher Browning who attended the conference on the subject of Holocaust and Serbian involvement stated:"Serbia was the only country outside Poland and the Soviet Union where all Jewish victims were killed on the spot without deportation, and was the first country after Estonia to be declared "Judenfrei", a term used by the Nazis during the Holocaust to denote an area free of all Jews."Serbian civilians were involved in saving thousands of Yugoslavian Jews during this period.
 Miriam Steiner-Aviezer, a researcher into Yugoslavian Jewry and a member of Yad Vashem's Righteous Gentiles committee states that in World War II, "The Serbs saved many Jews."
 As of 2016, Yad Vashem recognizes 131 Serbians as Righteous Among the Nations, the highest number among Balkan countries.

 Bulgaria

-Bulgaria, who granted Jews full citizenship in 1880, refused to give over Bulgarian Jews to the Germans even though it was a part of the Axis powers.
-Boris III of Bulgaria, resisted Adolf Hitler, opposing their deportation to Nazi concentration camps.
-Nevertheless, Bulgaria sent 12,000 Jews from Macedonia to Nazi concentration camps.
+Bulgaria, who granted Jews full citizenship in 1880, who was part of the axis powers, tried to give over Bulgarian Jews to the Germans in exchange for its old territories like Thrace or North Macedonia but was met with strong popular resistance.
+Nevertheless, Bulgaria sent thousands of Jews from the occupied territories to Nazi concentration camps before the Bulgarians understood what the state was doing.
+After the war, state propaganda propagated the idea that Tsar Boris III opposed Adolf Hitler and refused to send over the Jews when he was actually the one responsible.